 A History of (fictional) Dunwich

-In which CJ makes a very peculiar blend of truth and fiction for the setting of his Vampire game - bet you can't work out which is which!!!
+Dunwich Image In which CJ makes a very peculiar blend of truth and fiction for the setting of his Vampire game - bet you can't work out which is which!!!

-Dunwich (pronounced Dun-Itch) is a seaport and seaside resort in the county of Suffolk in England, with a natural harbour formed by the mouths of the River Blyth and the River Dunwich.
-Dunwich is today one of the largest ports in eastern England, with a population of around 53,000 (1988), though it is less important as an international port than nearby Harwich and Felixstowe.
-Initially settled by the Romans who built a now lost fort here called Sitomagus here ("the place of the Magi"), Dunwich grew large because its position as a convenient harbour on the North Sea made it attractive to Saxon settlers, who had founded a town here by 600AD.
+Initially settled by the Romans who built a now lost fort here called Sitomagus ("the place of the Magi"), Dunwich grew large because of its position as a convenient harbour on the North Sea, making it attractive to Saxon settlers, who had founded a town here by 600 AD.
 Further down the coast is the site where the Sutton Hoo treasure was found, and the area is rich in finds of Anglo-Saxon artefacts.
-In the Norman period the town continued to prosper, and an entry exists in the 1086 Domesday Book.
+In the Norman period, the town continued to prosper, and an entry exists in the 1086 Domesday Book.

 Modern Dunwich

-Dunwich Centre contains a mix of architectural styles, from well preserved medieval buildings like St. Crispin's Guildhouse to Elizabethan black and white timbered buildings, through to the modern concrete glass and gleaming metal of the office buildings, bus station and mall.
-Much of the town centre architecture is Georgian, though the outlying housing tends to be Victorian as are the houses which overlook the front on Cliffview Road, many of ehich are today boarding houses catering to the tourist industry.
-The whole town is dominated by the towering Gothic Cathedral, one of the finest example sof medieval Gothic in Britain, the exterior largely untouched except fo r the Victorian Gotchic extension to the Nave, which fortunately complements the existing building.
-The second oldest building in Dunwich is St.Werburgha's the current structure dating from 1077, and the medieval St. Crispin's Guildhouse, which dates to 1421.
+Dunwich Centre contains a mix of architectural styles, from well-preserved medieval buildings like St. Crispin's Guildhouse to Elizabethan black and white timbered buildings, through to the modern concrete glass and gleaming metal of the office buildings, bus station, and mall.
+Much of the town centre architecture is Georgian, though the outlying housing tends to be Victorian as are the houses which overlook the front on Cliffview Road, many of which are today boarding houses catering to the tourist industry.
+The whole town is dominated by the towering Gothic Cathedral, one of the finest examples of medieval Gothic in Britain, the exterior largely untouched except for the Victorian Gothic extension to the Nave, which fortunately complements the existing building.

 Industry

 Dunwich is still a flourishing port today, handling just under a million tonnes of cargo each year.
-It is the site of three breweris, belonging to Tolly Cobbold,Greene King and Adnams, whcih are major employers, as is the Dunwich Sugar Beet Factory, whose concrete silos dominate the skyline.
-The pumping of treated waste from this factory in to the North Sea by the concrete encased outflow pipe remains controversial, but the "White Pier" can be walked some two hundred yards in to the North Sea by the foolhardy who risk being washed away by surging waves.
-The outflow pipe was built in 1974 following complaints from locals about the smell of sugar beet waste.
+It is the site of three breweries, belonging to Tolly Cobbold, Greene King, and Adnams, which are major employers, as is the Dunwich Sugar Beet Factory, whose concrete silos dominate the skyline.
+The pumping of treated waste from this factory into the North Sea by the concrete-encased outflow pipe remains controversial, but the "White Pier" can be walked some two hundred yards into the North Sea by the foolhardy who risk being washed away by surging waves.

 Sport

 Dunwich has never had much luck with its football team, Dunwich City Football Club.
 Established in 1898, the team enjoyed little success, with a history of Third and Fourth Division success at best.
-Playing in green, grey and White striped shirts at the London Road Stadium, their main rivals are Norwich City F.C. and Ipswich Town F.C, both notably better teams.
+Playing in green, grey, and white striped shirts at the London Road Stadium, their main rivals are Norwich City F.C. and Ipswich Town F.C, both notably better teams.

 Dunwich has a more successful Speedway team, the Dunwich Devils, who are based at their Catchpole Stadium track, on the outskirts of Dunwich, for over 50 years.
-Greyhound Racing also takes place at the Catchpole Stadium, and is often better attended.
+Greyhound racing also takes place at the Catchpole Stadium and is often better attended.